djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Codewars
+- YDKJS: Ch2: `this` & Object Prototypes > `this` All Makes Sense Now!

 ### **Thoughts**

 - Ok, I'm giving up on 5 kyu and higher for now.
 I want to solve easier, beginner friendly problems for now, until such time that I feel confident that I'm better than the 6 kyu below katas.
+- It actually doesn't.
+Haha!
+But it will, I actually speed read through this chapter, with the intention of reading it again tomorrow, because I'm a little bit pressed with time.
+I'm definitely going to understand this and all these books in this series.

 ### **Links**